 Our reclaimed elm wood stool below abstract paintings by me is something I rely on every single day.
 It gives me a boost when the 5’2″ me needs one, makes a great perch for a handbag or small sack of groceries, and often holds a stack of cookbooks I drag in here.
 It is the perfect perch, and I love the warmth of wood in an all white kitchen!

 Our stool came from RH years ago.
 Sarreid used to offer a very similar one as well.
-An antique stool showing its age would be my first choice…look at this beauty made of elm:
+An antique reclaimed wood stool is always my first choice…sometimes you can score one at OKL: